What Happens to IRS Tax Debt When You Die?

 What Happens to Income Earned After Death?

 In some cases, income earned after death is considered to be income in respect of a decedent (IRD).
-This should be included in your final return.
-For instance, say that you died suddenly, and your employer issued a paycheck a few weeks after your death.
-This IRD should be included with the rest of the income on your final return.
+This income is reported by your estate or the recipient of the funds (the beneficiary) on their income tax return, not on the deceased’s final return.
+For instance, say that you died suddenly, and your employer issued a paycheck a few weeks after your death, which gets deposited into your bank account.
+This IRD should be included with the rest of the income on the estate’s income tax return.

 Who is Responsible for the Tax on a Final Return?